 - Filling out claim forms without knowing your exact terms of coverage.
 We have seen occasions when clients and their physicians say things in their claim forms that cause unnecessary problems because of the unique features of their coverage.
 A prime example is filing out forms and answering questions without fully understanding the policy definition of disability.
-Your answers may fall short of meeting your policy’s unique “disability” definition and cause complications or even a denial.
+Your answers may fall short of meeting the requirements of your policy’s unique “disability” definition and cause complications or even a denial.
 Sometimes clients answers questions that could subject your claim to a coverage exclusion under the policy.
 For instance, claim forms typically ask your attending physician to identify a date when your condition or disability began.
 An attending physician uncertain of the correct response and unaware of the meaning or significance of these questions can unwittingly subject your claim to a policy exclusion.
 The claim process is perilous even with expert counsel.
 Without it, the chance of expensive problems increases drastically.